 Naturally, the opinion that accompanies this unwanted assist is positioned as “a better system.”
-But much as I would love designer storage, I like my own systems, thank you very much.
-My visual mapping systems – by which I navigate through my daily life.
+But much as I would love designer storage, I like my own systems, thank you very much – my visual mapping systems – by which I navigate my daily life.

-“I have a visual memory,” I say, wearily or fiercely, protective of my ‘stuff,’ not to mention my time, as I find myself searching for what I can usually locate.
+“I have a visual memory,” I say, wearily or fiercely, not only protective of my ‘stuff’ but of my time, irritated as I find myself searching for what I can usually locate easily.

 Organization “Systems” That Suit